Guide to Renting with Edward Mellor

-To look for houses currently available to rent across Stockport, Cheshire, Tameside and Manchester, use our online Property Search, pop into one of our local high-street branches, or call us on 0161 443 4500.
+To look for houses currently available to rent across Stockport, Cheshire, Tameside and Manchester, use our online Property Search, pop into one of our local high-street branches.

 Seen a property you would like to view?
-To book an appointment at a convenient time for you, please call us on 0161 443 4500.
+Click ‘Request details’ on the property details page and fill out the form.
 Once registered, our team will ensure you are one of the first to be informed of new houses available to rent which match your requirements.

 With the rental market moving very quickly, you may need to act fast to secure the property you want.
 To make an application, please fill in the relevant tenancy forms and return them to your local Edward Mellor branch.

 As part of the application process, you will be required to give references to your prospective landlord to ensure you have never had previous issues when renting or with other financial commitments.

 Before moving in, the deposit will need to be paid in full and is held to cover any damage that may occur to the property during your tenure.

 Whether managed privately or by Edward Mellor’s Property Management team, your deposit will be registered with an accredited Government scheme and returned to you at the end of your tenancy if the property is left in good condition.